thiloho/aurora/README.md

 ...
 ```

-The cover image (the image people see embedded when you send a link to your website) can be changed by altering the file `public/cover.jpg`.
+The cover image (the image people see embedded when you send a link to your website) can be changed by altering the file `/public/cover.jpg`.

-Blog articles are created using Astro content collections, images for individual blog posts are stored in `/src/assets/blog-post-name/image-name.jpg`.
-You can take a look at the example blog posts in this repository to see how it all works out.
+Blog articles are created using Astro content collections, images for individual articles are stored in `/src/assets/blog/article-name/image-name.jpg`.
+You can take a look at the example articles in this repository to see how it all works out.